kratzert/lstm_for_pub/README.md

 # Long Short-Term Memory networks for Prediction in Ungauged Basins:

-Accompanying code for our WRR submission "Prediction in Ungauged Basins with Long Short-Term Memory Networks"
+Accompanying code for our WRR submission ["Toward Improved Predictions in Ungauged Basins: Exploiting the Power of Machine Learning"](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR026065)

 # Steps to Recreate Results from Paper:

 1) Get CAMELS data from {https://ral.ucar.edu/solutions/products/camels}.
 The filepath must be: './data/basin_dataset_public_v1p2' and must include the CAMELS attributes as a subdirectory: './data/basin_dataset_public_v1p2/camels_attributes_v2.0'.

-2) Download the updated NLDAS forcings from [HydroShare]().
+2) Download the updated NLDAS forcings from [HydroShare](https://www.hydroshare.org/resource/0a68bfd7ddf642a8be9041d60f40868c/).
 These include daily min and max temperature, compared to the CAMELS NLDAS forcings that only contain daily mean temperature.

 3) Run the training scripts: 'train_global.sh' or 'train_pub.sh'.
 Options for the global script are: (i) the model type: 'lstm' or 'ealstm' (ref HESSD paper here), and (ii) the option to use catchment attributes as static input features: 'static' or 'no_static'.
 Options for the PUB training script are just the model type, since PUB requires catchment attributes.